Ernest Lazarus: Family

 Lazarus was born in De Beauvoir Town, London, in 1855 or 1856 to John Barnett Lazarus (born Russia) and his wife Martha E. Lazarus (née Barlow).
-John Barnett Lazarus was a Jew who converted to Christianity and who worked as a missionary in England.
-According to family legend, Ernest was able to trace his ancestry to the important Torah scholar of the Middle Ages Moses Maimonides through his father, and to the writer Sarah Trimmer through his mother.
-His brother Walter Sydney Lazarus-Barlow (1865–1950) was professor of experimental pathology at the Middlesex Hospital.
+John Barnett Lazarus was a Jew who converted to Christianity and worked as a missionary in England.
+According to family legend, Ernest was able to trace his ancestry to the important Torah scholar of the Middle Ages, Moses Maimonides, through his father and to the writer Sarah Trimmer through his mother.
+His brother, Walter Sydney Lazarus-Barlow (1865–1950), was professor of experimental pathology at the Middlesex Hospital.
 In 1894, Ernest Lazarus married Kate Emily Saunders in Islington.
-They had children Kate E., Arthur J., and Elsie M. Lazarus.
+They had three children: Kate E., Arthur J., and Elsie M. Lazarus.

-At the time of the 1901 census he was living in Fortis Green Road with his wife and three children and described as a bank manager.
+At the time of the 1901 census, he was living on Fortis Green Road with his wife and three children and was described as a bank manager.
 The family employed six servants.

 In 1910, when he was living at Winton, Woodside Park, London, and The Grove, West Mersea, Lazarus added his mother's maiden name of Barlow to his own by deed poll, becoming Ernest Arthur Lazarus-Barlow.